Skip to main content

 Ready?
 Let’s dive in.

-You learned in the last unit that when you’re ready to configure an Omnistudio Data Mapper, you use the OmniStudio Omnistudio Data Mapper Designer, which you access via the OmniStudio Omnistudio Data Mappers tab in the OmniStudio app.
+In the last part, you learned that when you want to set up an Omnistudio Data Mapper in Omnistudio for Managed Packages, you use the Omnistudio Data Mapper Designer.
+You can find it on the Omnistudio Data Mappers tab in the Omnistudio app.

-When you build an Omnistudio Data Mapper Turbo Extract, use the following tabs in the Omnistudio Data Mapper Designer to specify what you want the Turbo Extract to do.
+When you build an Omnistudio Data Mapper Turbo Extract, use these tabs in the Omnistudio Data Mapper Designer to specify what you want the Turbo Extract to do:

 Let’s explore these tabs in more detail and get an overview of the steps you need to take in the tabs.